 I’ve always been of the opinion that you should never be the loudest person in the room.
 This belief rings true for both appearance and conversation.
-While choosing attire to make a statement can be construed as amateurish, boldly oversharing your thoughts, opinion, and past experiences parades you as arrogant, more so foolish, because there is always someone in the room who knows more than you do.
+While choosing an outfit to make a statement can be construed as amateurish, boldly oversharing your thoughts, opinion, and past experiences parades you as arrogant, and more so foolish, because there is always someone in the room who knows more than you do.

 A topic the fool most often overshares in is that of alcohol, specifically wine, and more recently whisky.
 Wine wankerism is something we’ve all encountered in the past, a concept that has spawned many a wine blogger and enthusiast devoted to softening the wine conversation.
 Unlike the wine wanker, who sticks to a particular region or brand (Penfolds being the prime example), the whisky wanker deems him/herself too good for blended whisky, strictly reserving their palate for single malts, and I’ve got no time for it whatsoever.